norman-nhan/create-area-panel-rviz-plugin/README.md

 # Create Area Panel - Rviz Plugin
-a panel for creating area by choosing point via Publish Point tool in Rviz and save it to your.yaml file
+A panel for creating area by choosing point via Publish Point tool in Rviz and save it to `.yaml` file
 ## ビルド
 ```bash
 cd <ros_ws>/src # <ros_ws> is where your current workingspace with ROS is